ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: Experiments

 We evaluate our approach on the Grasp dataset~\citep{Calandra2018MoreTA} too, a benchmark for predicting grasp success or failure using tactile data from a parallel-jaw gripper and RGB images.
 For details on the dataset and its preprocessing configurations, we refer the readers to Appendix~\ref{app:grasp_dataset}.

-To assess the learned visuotactile representations, we employ three evaluation schemes: \textit{SSL}, \textit{linear} (linear probing), and \textit{zero} (zero-shot).
-In the \textit{SSL} setup, models are fine-tuned from and evaluated directly on the Grasp dataset.
-For all three \textit{SSL}, \textit{linear} and \textit{zero}, models are pre-trained on the (out-of-distribution) TAG dataset ~\citep{yang2022touch} dataset before being tested on the Grasp dataset.
-We follow the same guidelines for linear and zero-shot probing as in Section \ref{sec:object_detection}.
-For more details regarding the models’ pre-training, see Appendix~\ref{app:evaluation_protocol}.
+To assess the learned visuotactile representations, we report three evaluation schemes: \textit{SSL}, \textit{Linear} (linear probing), and \textit{Zero} (zero-shot).
+In all settings, models are initialized from pre-training on the out-of-distribution TAG dataset~\citep{yang2022touch}.
+In the \textit{SSL} setup, we fine-tune the full model on Grasp and evaluate on Grasp.
+In the \textit{Linear} and \textit{Zero} setups, we freeze the encoder and follow the same linear-probe and cosine-similarity evaluation protocol as in Section~\ref{sec:zero_shot_generalization}.
+Additional details are provided in Appendix~\ref{app:evaluation_protocol}.

-\textbf{Results:} As shown in Table~\ref{tab:grasping}, \textit{ViTaPEs} achieves the highest accuracy across all three setups, surpassing the performance of both ResNet-based (SSVTP, MViTac, TAG) and ViT-based (VTT, RoPE) baselines.
-In particular, \textit{ViTaPEs} attains 70.7\% in SSL, 69.3\% via linear probing, and 60.4\% in the zero-shot OOD scenario.
-These gains reflect the effectiveness of \textit{ViTaPEs} in small datasets (approximately 10K samples in this case) where training a ViT-based model is a hard task, due to the lack of inherent inductive biases.
+\textbf{Results:} Table~\ref{tab:grasping} shows that \emph{ViTaPEs} achieves the best performance across all reported settings.
+It improves over ResNet-based baselines (SSVTP, TAG, MViTac) and transformer baselines (VTT, RoPE), reaching 70.7\% with SSL fine-tuning, 69.3\% with linear probing, and 60.4\% in the zero-shot transfer setting.
+Moreover, \emph{ViTaPEs} also surpasses VLM-initialized baselines (UniTouch, SigLIP2) under linear and zero-shot evaluation.
+These gains are particularly pronounced in this low-data regime (approximately 10K Grasp samples), where strong inductive biases and transferable visuotactile features are crucial for reliable generalization.